A Public Relations Degree: What You Want to Know About PR Degrees & Careers

 With an increasingly competitive business landscape and the growing use of the Internet and social media, public relations specialists can expect to have decent job opportunities.
 More companies are recognizing the importance of gaining recognition within their communities and enhancing customer relations and engagement.
 They also want to be able to have their organizations viewed in a positive light while reducing the impact of negative publicity.
 And all of these things can be achieved much more easily with the assistance of a PR professional.

-It is projected that the number of jobs available to public relations specialists will grow by six percent between 2014 and 2024.
+It is projected that the number of jobs available to public relations specialists will grow by nine percent between 2016 and 2026.
 However, there are specific industries that are expecting even higher job growth numbers during the same period.
 Check out the projected rates of employment growth for the sectors below that are expecting an optimistic job outlook for public relations specialists:***

-- Management, scientific, and technical consulting services—27.5 percent
+- Management, scientific, and technical consulting services—25.4 percent

-- Motion picture, video, and sound recording—12.9 percent
+- Motion picture, video, and sound recording—12.5 percent

-- Mining, quarrying, and oil and gas extraction—12 percent
+- Mining, quarrying, and oil and gas extraction—20.2 percent

 Is Career Advancement Possible?